lelouchB/final-space-api/frontend/docs/intro.md

 :::info Endpoints

-There are currently two available resources:
+There are three available resources:

 - [Character](/docs/character): used to get all the characters.